FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure.md

 ## utils.sw

 Any private functions (helper functions) that your contracts use inside their functions.
-Since a contract cannot call its own `ABI` functions, we need to abstract away some of the code into private functions so that they can be reused in your contract
+Since a contract cannot call its own `ABI` functions, we need to abstract away some of the code into private functions so that they can be reused in your contract.